 With all these common ways to cheat, are managers all bad?
 The truth is that the majority of managers are basically honest, but will stretch their integrity a bit to make more money and they will persuade themselves it is “common business practice”.
 Few are deliberately dishonest.

 Fortunately, the world has quite a few exceptional managers that are always honest and working for the benefit of their investors – in companies and in mutual funds.

 Long term, exceptional corporate managers and fund managers operating with integrity are out there.
-It is well worth our time to search for them and do research on them – and then invest with them for the long term.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+It is well worth our time to search for them and do research on them – and then invest with them for the long term.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).